Docs

 Prerequisites

-There are a few requirements to run an application in development mode locally with Control Center.
-The first and most obvious requirement is that Control Center should be running (see Getting Started).
+To run an application in development mode locally with Control Center, there are a few requirements.
+The first and most obvious one is that Control Center should be running (see Getting Started).
 Also, your application needs to be deployed as a production build in the cluster (see Application Deployment).

 Local Cluster